 - Sweet & Sour Chicken with Pineapple – by Spoonful of Flavor

-Buy small to medium-size strawberries for better flavor.
-Choose berries are red and bright with no white shoulders or soft spots.
+Buy small to medium-sized strawberries for better flavor.
+Choose berries that are red and bright with no white shoulders or soft spots.
 If there are strawberry farms, try strawberry picking as a fun activity with the family.

 - Instant Pot Strawberry Jam (no pectin)

 - No-bake Strawberry Cheesecake Jars – by Mama Cheaps

 - Strawberry Basil Pecan Salad with Goat Cheese – by Fox & Briar

 I hope this produce guide helps you eat more seasonally.
 I would love to hear about your favorite spring foods, and if your favorite vegetable or fruit did not make this list, do share in the comments!

 If you find this spring produce guide useful, I’d love to hear from you!
 And if you can, share it with your friends and family.